thoughtbot/dns/book/chapters/registering-a-new-domain.md

 $ whois donkeyrentals.com
 ```

 `whois` (pronounced "who is") is a tool for retrieving information about who has rights to a domain name.
 Notice I didn't mention ownership.
-No one ever actually owns a domain, we're just renting it for some amount of time.
+No one ever actually owns a domain, we're just leaseing it for some amount of time.
 Confusingly, the protocol for WHOIS information is also called WHOIS, but with uppercase letters.
 In summary: we can use `whois` to retrieve WHOIS information.
 Makes sense, right?

 Using the command line tool isn't the only way.
 We can also use [Internic's WHOIS service](http://www.internic.net/whois.html) a site that continues to hold strong to the design aesthetic of the early 90's.
 The only caveat of the service is it only supports certain domains, mostly the more common domains such as `.com`, `.net`, `.org`, etc.